pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### tag_annot

-Handles process of annotation tagging.
+Handles the process of tagging annotations.

 _keys and values:_
 - "[disable](#disable)" : false